 - Gastrointestinal complaints: nausea, vomiting, and diarrhea

-- Saw palmetto may have additive anticoagulant effects and prolong bleeding time.
+- Additive anticoagulant effects and prolonged bleeding time

-- Acute pancreatitis was reported in a 65-year-old male following use of saw palmetto for one week before onset of symptoms.
-His condition improved after treatment and avoiding saw palmetto.
+- Acute pancreatitis in a 65-year-old man: following use of saw palmetto for 1 week before onset of symptoms.
+His condition improved after treatment and avoiding saw palmetto (23).

-- A 58-year-old man experienced severe liver damage following consumption of saw palmetto to alleviate symptoms of BPH.
-His symptoms improved after discontinuing saw palmetto.
+- Severe liver damage in a 58-year-old man: following consumption of saw palmetto to alleviate BPH symptoms (24).

 - Hot flashes and possibly-related subsequent first menstrual cycle in an 11-year-old girl (35).